-- Photographs of birth parents, siblings, grandparents, extended family and any details or information that is available - Photographs of foster families and any names, details or information about them

-- Photographs of the child's school or any previous schools

-- Photographs of activities, holidays, birthdays or other significant events

-- Souvenirs from trips, events or concerts
+- Photographs of birth parents, siblings, grandparents, extended family and any details or information that is available; - Photographs of foster families and any names, details, or information about them; - Photographs of the child's school or any previous schools; - · Photographs of activities, holidays, birthdays, or other significant events; - Souvenirs from trips, events, or concerts; - · Report Cards; - · Certificates of achievement: - · Letters from family and friends; - School projects; and - Any information that is important to the child.

-- Report cards

-- Certificates of achievement

-- Letters from family and friends

-- School projects

-- Any information that is important to the child

 A Life Book must be started for every child who remains in foster care for more than six months.
 It becomes part of the child's belongings and must accompany the child when he or she moves from the foster home.
-The child has the right to decide whether or not to share the Life Book with anyone.

-While foster parents may complete this task, they should not be expected to do the Life Book without some assistance, training and supervision of the caseworker.
+The child has the right to decide whether to share the Life Book with anyone.
+While foster parents may complete this task, they should not be expected to do the Life Book without some assistance, training, and supervision of the caseworker.
+The actual cost of the book (album or scrapbook) and cost of pictures and supplies for the Life Book may be paid as a purchase order through Family Youth Assistance Program (FYAP).

-Financial support
+Financial Support

-Poster parents receive a monthly payment to cover the costs associated with raising a child.
-The payment allows foster parents to provide for physical needs including food, shelter, clothing, personal items, transportation and recreation.
-Additional funds may be available for expenses such as sports, music lessons, cultural activities and other special needs.
+Foster Parents receive a monthly payment to cover the costs associated with raising a child.
+The payment allows foster parents to provide for physical needs including food, shelter, clothing, personal items, transportation, and recreation.
+Additional funds may be available for expenses such as sports, music lessons, cultural activities, and other special needs.
 These funds are based on the developmental needs of each child and are assessed within individual case plans.

-Children in foster care are entitled to receive supplementary medical services, which provide for most health needs, including prescription medication, eye care and dental services.
+Children in foster care are entitled to receive supplementary medical services, which provide for most health needs, including prescription medication, eye care, and dental services.